Featured in...

 If you’ve received a letter about an outstanding debt claiming that your debt has been assigned to a CAIS member, you might be wondering what that means.

-Debt Assigned
+Debt Sold

 When they say ‘debt assigned’, this effectively means that your debt or account has been sold on to a debt collector.